 Our competitors have developed, are developing or will develop product candidates and processes competitive with THB335 or any oral future KIT inhibitor product candidates, and processes.
 Therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments, including those based on novel technology platforms that enter the market.
 In addition to the current standard of care treatments for patients with allergies and inflammatory diseases, numerous commercial and academic nonclinical studies and clinical trials are being undertaken by a large number of parties to assess novel technologies and product candidates.
-There are numerous other competitive approaches, including inhibitors of activators of mast cells such as IgE antibodies like omalizumab, inhibitors of mediators such as antihistamines and anti-IL-4 /IL-13 therapies, other small molecule approaches such as Novartis' remibrutinib, a Bruton's tyrosine kinase, or BTK inhibitors, and other small molecule and biologic KIT inhibitors such as Celldex's barzolvolimab or monoclonal antibody KIT inhibitor, among others.
+There are numerous other competitive approaches, including inhibitors of activators of mast cells such as IgE antibodies like omalizumab, inhibitors of mediators such as antihistamines and anti-IL-4 /IL-13 therapies, other small molecule approaches such as Novartis' remibrutinib, a Bruton's tyrosine kinase, or BTK inhibitor, and other small molecule and biologic KIT inhibitors such as Celldex's barzolvolimab or monoclonal antibody KIT inhibitor, and Incyte Corp.'s small molecule MRGPRX2 inhibitor, EP262, among others.

 Many of these competitors have significantly greater financial, technical, manufacturing, marketing, sales and supply resources or experience than we have.
-If we obtain regulatory approval for any product candidate, we will face competition based on many different factors, including the safety and effectiveness of THB335 or any oral future KIT inhibitor product candidates, the ease with which THB335 or any oral future KIT inhibitor product candidates can be administered and the extent to which patients accept relatively new routes of administration, the timing and scope of regulatory approvals for these products, the availability and cost of manufacturing, marketing and sales capabilities, price, reimbursement coverage and patent position.
+If we obtain regulatory approval for any product candidate, we will face competition based on many different factors, including the safety and effectiveness of THB335 or any oral future KIT inhibitor product candidates, the ease with which THB335 or any oral future KIT inhibitor product candidates, the ease with which THB335 or any oral future KIT inhibitor product candidates can be administered and the extent to which patients accept relatively new routes of administration, the timing and scope of regulatory approvals for these products, the availability and cost of manufacturing, marketing and sales capabilities, price, reimbursement coverage and patent position.
 Competing products could present superior treatment alternatives, including by being more effective, safer, less expensive or marketed and sold more effectively than any products we may develop.
 Competitive products may make any products we develop obsolete or noncompetitive before we recover the expense of developing and commercializing THB335 or any oral future KIT inhibitor product candidates.
 Such competitors could also recruit our employees, which could negatively impact our level of expertise and our ability to execute our business plan.